foodbag/vim-commentary/README.markdown

 # commentary.vim

+Modified version of commentary.vim for fixed width formats.
+Used for putting a comment character in a specific column (I.E. Fortran 77 needs the comment character in the first column space).
+This commenting mode doesn't use regular expressions, but instead column specific replacement (for example, a common Fortran 77 comment character is 'C' in column 1.
+If the line to be commented out is "call subroutine\_a()", then a regex replacement might turn "call..." into "all..." instead of putting a 'C' in column 1).
+Can be activated using the variable g:commentary\_fixed.
+If g:commentary\_fixed is 0 (default), the plugin behaves normally.

 Comment stuff out.
 Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion (for example, `gcap` to comment out a paragraph), `gc` in visual mode to comment out the selection,